 The materiality and hand work within Rahman’s photographic work is profound and exquisite.
 It offers a compelling juxtaposition with the harsh realities exposed.

 In ‘Files of the Disappeared’, stitches in the photographs with golden thread is a symbolic representation of silence of the artist’s protagonist in custody.
-‘Files of the Disappeared’ is a project initiative by Rahman to start a social movement to confront Bangladesh's state governments’ scare tactics and actions of more than 4,000 young people being randomly picked up by police and tortured in custody.
+‘Files of the Disappeared’ is a project initiated by Rahman to start a social movement to confront Bangladesh's state governments’ scare tactics and actions of more than 4,000 young people being randomly picked up by police and tortured in custody.
 Some returned unable to speak out, but many disappeared.
 The landscape photographs show the locations where some of the bodies were found.

 Working with thread led her to more recent large-scale textile works, such as ‘Redeem’, which was produced as part of a collaborative project engaging with the social issues surrounding mass religious conversion among the Santal and Orao indigenous communities.
 Each colour thread represents a different religion, their unity a metaphor of coexistence in one world.
 The second part of the work is a portrait of Shuvra Tatai, one of the first individuals within the communities to convert.

-In the exhibition space, Rahman creates environments which convey the sociopolitical issues in a manner of immersing the viewer.
+In the exhibition space, Rahman creates environments which convey socio-political issues in a manner of immersing the viewer.
 She presents the work in series, at varied scale, and often using lighting or light boxes to thoughtfully convey the experience of her subject to the viewer.
 She seeks to raise awareness within these spaces of presentation and reportage.

 Ashfika Rahman (b.
 1988.
 Dhaka, BD) lives and works in Dhaka, BD.
 She has a Professional Diploma in Professional Photography from Pathshala, Dhaka, BD (2016) and a Professional Diploma in Photography from Hochschule Hannover, DE (2017).
 In 2018 she was selected for the Joop Swart Master Class by World Press Photo Foundation.
 Awards include Samdani Art Award (Finalist 2018 & 2020); New York Portfolio Review (2020); IPA Award (Finalist 2018); Leica Oskar Barnack Award (Nominated 2018).